 The Offset Curve tool creates parallel shifts of line layers.
-The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the edited layer).
+The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the the edited layer).
 It is thus ideally suited for the creation of distance line layers.
 The displacement is shown at the bottom left of the taskbar.

-To create a shift of a line layer, you must first go into editing mode and activate the Offset Curve tool.
-Then click on a feature to shift it.
-Move the mouse and click where wanted or enter the desired distance in the user input widget.
-Your changes may then be saved with thelmActionSaveEditsl:sup: Save Layer Edits tool.
+To create a shift of a line layer, you must first go into editing mode and then select the feature.
+You can make the Offset Curve tool active and drag the cross to the desired distance.
+Your changes may then be saved with the Save Layer Edits tool.